yclas/guides/docs/Widget-language-widget.md

 ## Create

-To do that, go to your Panel,  **Appearance**  ->  **Widgets**  and create the widget called  **Languages**.
+To do that, go to your Panel,  **Design**  ->  **Widgets**  and create the widget called  **Languages**.
 You can select where this widget will appear, the title of the widget and the languages you want to display (leave the field empty to display them all).

 ## Configure